packedapp/packedtmp/modules/packed-incubator/packed-incubator-concurrent/src/main/java/app/packed/concurrent/job/README.md

 ==== A job is typically adds a bit more overhead to the task, than simply using a ExecutorService ====
 * A job has a unique name within a namespace
 * A job can have a context injected
-* The status of a job can be tracked in JobTracker
+* The status of a job can be tracked in a JobTracker
-* A job can be tagged
+* A job can be tagged (operations)